 - Property you acquired after separating

-Marital property — also called community property — are assets acquired during marriage that belong to both you and your soon-to-be ex.
+Marital property – also called community property – are assets acquired during marriage that belong to both you and your soon-to-be ex.
 Income and retirement savings are generally considered marital property.
-Assets that were initially separate property such as inheritances may also be considered marital property if they were deposited into joint accounts or otherwise used to the benefit of both you and your spouse.
+Assets that were initially separate property such as inheritances may also be considered marital property if they were deposited into joint accounts or otherwise used to the benefit of both you and your spouse (such as to remodel the marital home or purchase a new car that is titled in both of your names).

 Get it out in the open